christianbundy/erowid-research-project/README.md

 ## Todo

-It's always nice to add more properties (such as the dosage[i].amount.grams property) for analysis, but the next big thing is writing an algorithm to find pattens in the sample data.
+It's always nice to add more properties (such as the `dose[i].amount.grams property`) for analysis, but the next big thing is writing an algorithm to find pattens in the sample data.
 Pull requests are *very* welcome!

 ## Copyright